US economy will recover, could stretch through end of next year: Fed

 The US has expressed disappointment over China's handling of the COVID-19 which has claimed nearly 90,000 lives in America.
-China, which is the world’s second largest economy, in the beginning of the year signed the Phase-1 of a trade deal with the US, ending a bitter two-year tariff war that had rattled the global economy.
+China, which is the world's second-largest economy, at the beginning of the year, signed the Phase-1 of a trade deal with the US, ending a bitter two-year tariff war that had rattled the global economy.

 "It may take a period of time.
 It could stretch through the end of next year.
 We really don't know.
 We hope that it will be shorter than that, but no one really knows.
 What we can do is the part of it that we can control -- is to be careful as businesses go back to work," he said.
 "And each of us individually and as a group… take those measures that will protect ourselves and each other from the further spread of the virus," Powell said.